Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Discussion

 \subsubsection{Quiescent dwarf galaxies in the field}

 In our dwarf simulations, we find that efficient AGN can easily quench the system.
 However, with our dwarf galaxy living in a low-density environment, this system would generally be expected to be star-forming at $z=0$ \citep[e.g. see][who probe this with SDSS dwarf galaxies in the field]{geha_stellar_2012}.
-Whilst the \citet{geha_stellar_2012} sample is only complete down to stellar masses of approximately $10^{8} \ \Msun$, i.e. above the mass range considered here, we would expect the trend of a decreasing quenched fraction of field galaxies towards lower galaxy masses to continue and we need to interpret our results in the context of these observations.
+Whilst SDSS is incomplete for low surface brightness galaxies and the \citet{geha_stellar_2012} study can only provide upper limits on the quenched fraction below stellar masses of $10^{9} \ \Msun$ (with quenched field dwarfs below $10^{9} \ \Msun$ not detected by SDSS), we would expect the trend of a decreasing quenched fraction of field galaxies towards lower galaxy masses to continue and we need to interpret our results in the context of these observations.

-First of all, we emphasise again that our efficient dwarf set-ups, including the boosted Bondi runs and supply-limited accretion at the Eddington limit, are a best-case scenarios for AGN accretion in dwarfs and likely \textit{overestimate} the typical impact AGN feedback would have on a dwarf system (for example an angular momentum barrier is not taken into account for the accretion schemes considered here).
+First of all, we emphasise again that our efficient dwarf set-ups, including the boosted Bondi runs and supply-limited accretion at the Eddington limit, are best-case scenarios for AGN accretion in dwarfs and likely \textit{overestimate} the typical impact AGN feedback would have on a dwarf system (for example an angular momentum barrier is not taken into account for the accretion schemes considered here).
 We also investigated more moderate set-ups, including restricting the AGN phase to high redshifts ($z \geq 2$) or increasing the resolution so that the BH is accreting from and injecting feedback into a much smaller region.
 Both of these more moderate set-ups lead to star formation suppression compared to the strong SN feedback equivalent set-up but do not quench the dwarf and manage to maintain a neutral gas reservoir.

 Nevertheless, these results also demonstrate that rare conditions allowing for very efficient AGN accretion in dwarf galaxies could lead to quenching of the whole system. \citet{dickey_agn_2019} investigated quiescent dwarf galaxies for LMC-type dwarfs ($M_\mathrm{stellar}=10^{9.0 - 9.5} \ \Msun$).
 They found that 16 out of 20 quiescent dwarfs contain AGN-like line ratios, suggesting a possible link between AGN activity and self-quenching in dwarfs for this mass range.